textninja/mychsa/README.md

     GET http://localhost:8888/api/v1/chsa
     {"success":false,"errors":["The following parameter is required: lat","The following parameter is required: lon"]}

 After the app is built, you can run the suite of end-to-end tests locally if you choose.
-More details are in the [**e2e**](/e2e) service's readme.
-These tests are run as part of the GitHub CI action.
+More details are in the [**e2e**](/e2e) service's README.
+These tests are run as part of the GitHub Action CI workflow.

 ## Tear Down